 Miriam Di Russo was born in Gaeta, Italy.
 She received her bachelor's and master's degrees in mechanical engineering from the University of L'Aquila.
 She first joined the EcoCAR team when she was an exchange student at Wayne State, as part of the Control Team.
 She came back in Detroit in January 2014 to pursue her PhD in mechanical engineering.
 Her current research work includes the computational fluid dynamic study of VOC abatement systems for energy recovery.
 She is currently serving as the Engineering Manager for the Hybrid Warriors EcoCAR 3 team, coordinating and supervising the work of the different technical sub-teams.

-Ali Hussein was born in Saudi Arabia, but moved and lived in Jordan for almost a decade before moving to the U.S. He came to Wayne State University in 2014 to pursue a Bachelor’s in Mechanical Engineering.
+Ali Hussein, born in Saudi Arabia and moved to live in Jordan for almost a decade before moving to the U.S. He came to Wayne State University in 2014 to pursue a bachelor’s degree in Mechanical Engineering.
 Wanting to be part of an activity that would challenge and help develop his technical skills, as well as, creating friendships with people from different backgrounds, Ali joined the WSU EcoCAR3 team when he was just a freshman.
 His future goal is to complete his undergraduate studies and then work in the industry as he pursues a Master’s in Mechanical Engineering.

 Amanda Hercula, born and raised in Metro Detroit, is currently pursuing her bachelor's degree in Communication Studies.
 Amanda came to Wayne State in the fall semester of 2015 and joined EcoCAR3 in September of 2017.
 Her academic interests include gender and LGBTQ+ communication and the study of rhetoric, especially surrounding women's rights.
 Amanda joined EcoCAR3 because of her life long interest in cars and her childhood growing up in the Motor City.